Statute of Limitations on Debt in Georgia: How Much Time Do Creditors Have to Sue?

 - Collectors are forbidden from calling after 9:00 pm or before 8:00 am local time.

 - They need to verify what is owed and send a written notice within five days.
-The notice will have to include specific information, or it will be deemed invalid.
+The notice will have to include specific information or be deemed invalid.

 - The collector has to stop contacting you at work if you request them to.